 TAFE institutes cover a broad range of niches and offer a variety of qualifications.
+These are collectively known as Vocational Education and Training (VET) or Career and Technical Education (CTE) courses.
 Students can earn Certificate I-IV, Diplomas, Advanced Diplomas, and Graduate Certificates.
 Many of these courses provide the same level of qualification that a 4-year apprenticeship scheme would.
 For example, a Cert III in Carpentry gives you the skills to work in the construction industry in Australia and further afield.

 These vocational courses can be taken over the course of 1-2 years, and quite often will be related to skills on the Skilled Occupation list.
 Once you’ve attained the right level of education, you may be eligible to stay in Australia under this visa scheme.

 For international students, TAFE qualifications can give you practical experience that you otherwise can’t get in Australia as non-native candidates aren’t eligible for apprenticeships.
 TAFEs can also often lead to further education specialisation, such as a full undergraduate degree.

 Much like with a university degree, the entry requirements for a TAFE course differ between subject and college.
 However, as an international student, you will definitely need to show evidence of your English speaking ability.
 Qualifications such as an IELTS or TOEFL are generally accepted for this purpose.

 As an example of course requirements, we’ve shown the requirements for TAFE South Australia: